Heat player on J.R. Smith's blunder: 'I feel like I've forgotten the score before'

 “I feel like I’ve forgotten the score before,” Olynyk said Friday morning on a conference call with Miami Heat beat writers from Delhi, India, where he’s serving as a coach for the Basketball Without Borders camp.
 “You’re down one and you think you’re up one.
 Then you realize it and it’s too late.
 That happens all the time.
 It’s human.
 Everybody is human.”

-Olynyk, 27, is too a nice a guy to pile on.
+Olynyk, 27, is too nice a guy to pile on.
 He has also been away from the court as a competitor for over a month now.

 Since the Heat’s season came to an end with a Game 5 loss to the Philadelphia 76ers in late April, Olynyk, who donated more than a foot of his long blond hair last month to an organization (Wigs For Kids) that makes wigs for children who have lost their hair due to cancer or other medical conditions, hasn’t spent a lot of time in Miami.

 He has been on the road enjoying life.
-A couple weeks ago he was in Boston, his former NBA home, to cheer on his former teammates and coach in Game 5 of the Eastern Conference finals.
+A couple of weeks ago he was in Boston, his former NBA home, to cheer on his former teammates and coach in Game 5 of the Eastern Conference finals.
 For the past week, he has been in India, visiting places like the Taj Mahal and coaching high school-aged players from Asia in a camp he once participated in himself.

 “The experience has been awesome,” the Canadian-born 7-footer said.
 “You know, any time that you get to experience another culture, another country, it's a great experience.
 It's a life-changing experience.
 It's something that you can learn from, grow from and take back to wherever you're from.”